 Evaluation of Program.
-At the end of the internship year, interns are asked to complete the Program Evaluation Form (see Appendix B), to provide feedback about the overall training program and training experience.
+At mid-year and at the end of the internship year, interns are asked to complete the Program Evaluation Form (see Appendix B), to provide feedback about the overall training program and training experience.
 This feedback will be used to improve future training programs.
 Interns are also encouraged to provide informal feedback at any time to their supervisors and/or training directors.
-Feedback and evaluations will be reviewed in consortium-wide faculty meetings conducted in March and September.
+Feedback and evaluations will be reviewed in consortium-wide faculty meetings conducted September.